Filip22022/TimedWallpaper/README.md

 __Using the executable files__
 - To use the program via the executables download _both_ executables from the releases tab (on the right)

-- Put the executables in one folder and start the program using _main.exe_ file
+- Put the executables in one folder and start the program using _TimedWallpaper.exe_ file

 __Using the source code__
 1. Install [Python](https://www.python.org/downloads/)